Miley Cyrus Channels Hannah Montana, Wears Jeans & Shiny Black Boots In Instagram Post During ‘Lit’ October

 “Those are some BIG OLE pumpkins,” Cyrus’ 32-year-old older sister commented, adding emoji for a pair of eyes and, of course, a pumpkin.

-Other comments included heart emoji (many in an inappropriate shade of orange), users who thought the pumpkin patch photo was “so cute,” and other users who said “she got the power,” which is most likely a reference to Miley’s single “Mother’s Daughter,” which the singer-songwriter released earlier this year from her six-track EP, SHE IS COMING.
+Other comments included heart emoji (many in an inappropriate shade of orange) and users who thought the pumpkin patch photo was “so cute.”
+Another user said “she got the power,” most likely a reference to Miley’s single “Mother’s Daughter,” which the singer-songwriter released earlier this year from her six-track EP, SHE IS COMING.

 Following the pumpkin patch photos, Cyrus seemingly shared more photos from her “lit” first day of October, which showed Cyrus decked out in the same outfit with farm animals that looked to include pigs and goats.